0740403144/rafu/README.md

         <main>
             <section Id="About">
                 <h2>about me</h2>
                 <p>Amir is a software Engineer from Madogo, a town near Garissa.
-He has a degree in infomation technology.</p>
+He has a degree in infomation technology.He is currently a student at Garissa University taking Bachelor of Education (science)</p>
             </section>
             <section id="Skills">
                 <h2>Skills</h2>